Cray-HPE/docs-csm/operations/network/management_network/bican_enable.md

 See [Gateway Testing](../gateway_testing.md) for more information.

-### Disabling VLAN7 for UANs (placeholder)
+### Disabling VLAN7 for UANs

 After updating to CSM 1.2, the UAN nodes need to have their access to the CMN (VLAN7) removed.
-[This procedure](bican_disable_uan_vlan7.md) restricts access to UAN by removing VLAN 7 from the switch ports.
+The procedure to [Remove UAN Access to the CMN](bican_disable_uan_vlan7.md) restricts access to UAN by removing VLAN 7 from the switch ports.